-In passing the Law Enforcement Mental Health and Wellness Act (Public Law No. 115-113) and the Supporting and Treating Officers in Crisis (STOIC) Act (Public Law No. 116-32), Congress recognized the stress and strain of the job and acted to help give officers the resources they need to address their emotional and mental wellbeing.
-These programs will help law enforcement agencies establish or enhance mental health care services for their officers by making grants available to initiate and expand peer mentoring programs, developing resources for mental health providers based on the specific mental health challenges faced by law enforcement, and supporting law enforcement officers by studying the effectiveness of crisis hotlines and annual mental health checks.
+In passing the Law Enforcement Mental Health and Wellness Act (LEMHWA) (Public Law No. 115-113), the Supporting and Treating Officers in Crisis (STOIC) Act (Public Law No. 116-32), and the COPS Counseling Act (Public Law No. 117-60) - all NAPO priority legislation - Congress recognized the stress and strain of the job and acted to help give officers the resources they need to address their emotional and mental wellbeing.
+These programs will help law enforcement agencies establish or enhance mental health care services for their officers by making grants available to initiate and expand confidential peer mentoring programs, developing resources for mental health providers based on the specific mental health challenges faced by law enforcement, and supporting law enforcement officers by studying the effectiveness of crisis hotlines and annual mental health checks.

-Through the Community Oriented Policing Services (COPS) Program, these programs will provide grant funding to help agencies establish and grow peer mentoring mental health and wellness programs.
+Through the Community Oriented Policing Services (COPS) Program, the LEMHWA and STOIC programs will provide grant funding to help agencies establish and grow peer mentoring mental health and wellness programs.
 Peer mentoring and peer support programs have proven vital to successful officer mental health and wellness programs as officers are able to cope more effectively by talking with someone who knows and understands what they are going through.

 In a peer mentoring program, peer mentors are trained to identify whether the officer is struggling in a way that might require further intervention and how to refer the officer to the necessary services.
-Often, peer mentors work closely with clinicians who are able to help with such references.
+Often, peer mentors work closely with clinicians who can help with such references.
 Further, officers are first and foremost public servants.
 Unless the strictest privacy standards are established and maintained, an officer's mental health care, including that through peer mentoring services, can be discoverable on the public record, used in court proceedings, or affect their employment.
 Officers feel more comfortable admitting their concerns and asking questions and are more likely to take advantage of mental health services when they know those services will be confidential.

-Only 22 states provide confidentiality protections to critical incident debriefs and peer support services.
+Approximately only half of states provide confidentiality protections to critical incident debriefs and peer support services.
 In these states, the group debriefings, conducted by peer support and mental health professionals, are protected.
 Do-not-discuss orders are suspended for the duration of the debriefing and officers are free to discuss their feelings and concerns.
 All communications and records kept during these debriefings may not be disclosed in a civil, criminal, or administrative proceeding, with certain, limited exceptions.

-• S. 1502, "COPS Counseling Act."
-Sponsor: Senator Catherine Cortez Masto
+H.R.
+3070 / S. 1502, "COPS Counseling Act."
+Sponsors: Rep. David Trone (D-MD) and Senator Catherine Cortez Masto (D-NV).
+PASSED.

 - H.R.
-2368, "Supporting and Treating Officers in Crisis Act."
-Sponsor: Rep. Guy Reschenthaler (R-PA) - S. 998, "Supporting and Treating Officers in Crisis Act."
-Sponsor: Senator Josh Hawley (R-MO).
+2368 / S. 998, "Supporting and Treating Officers in Crisis Act."
+Sponsors: Rep. Guy Reschenthaler (R-PA) and Senator Josh Hawley (R-MO).
 PASSED. - H.R.
-6694, "COPS Counseling Act."
-Sponsor: Rep. David Trone (D-MD) - S. 3434, "COPS Counseling Act."
-Sponsor: Senator Catherine Cortez Masto (D-NV). - 115th Congress (2017-2019) - H.R.
-2228, "Law Enforcement Mental Health and Wellness Act."
-Sponsor: Rep. Susan Brooks (R-IN).
-PASSED. - S. 867, "Law Enforcement Mental Health and Wellness Act."
-Sponsor: Senator Joe Donnelly (D-IN).
+6694 / S. 3434, "COPS Counseling Act."
+Sponsors: Rep. David Trone (D-MD) and Senator Catherine Cortez Masto (D-NV).
+PASSED.